The Forgotten Beasts of Eld

 The Forgotten Beasts of Eld is a fantasy novel by American writer Patricia A. McKillip, and illustrators Peter Schaumann in 1974, and Alicia Austin in 1981, first published by Atheneum Publishers in 1974, and by Magic Carpet Books in 1996.
-It is the winner of the 1975 World Fantasy Award.
-The book centers on the fictional character Sybel, a woman previously cut off from the rest of the fictional world of Eldwold, as she learns to live and love in the world outside of the one she once knew.
+It is the winner of the 1975 World Fantasy Award for Best Novel.
+The book centers on Sybel, a woman previously cut off from the rest of the world of Eldwold, as she learns to live and love in the world outside of the one she once knew.

 Plot summary

 Sixteen-year-old Sybel lives alone on a mountain, with only the mythical creatures that her deceased father Ogam summoned for company.
 Sybel cares for the creatures and shares a type of telepathy with them.
 However, in the dead of night, a man named Coren of Sirle gives her a baby to care for.
-Coren believes the baby is none other than the child of Rianna, the now deceased queen of Eld, and her dead lover, Norrel, although it is later revealed that he is the son of Rianna and Drede, king of Eldwold.
+Coren believes the baby is none other than the child of Sybel's niece Rianna, the now deceased queen of Eld, and her dead lover, Norrel, although it is later revealed that he is the son of Rianna and Drede, king of Eldwold.
 Sybel accepts the baby, Tamlorn, on Coren's conditions that she love it, and cares for Tamlorn with the help of the witch Maelga who lives near the mountain.

 Twelve years later, Coren comes back for Tamlorn.
 Sybel refuses to return him, believing that Coren and his brothers would use Tamlorn in their plot against Drede, the king of Eld.
 She later reluctantly gives Tamlorn to Drede along with the mythical falcon Ter, to watch over Tamlorn.
 As a result Sybel falls into a depression and resumes her quest to summon the Liralen, a legendary white bird.
 Instead, she not only finds the Blammor, a creature of shadow that induces fear, but the wizard Mithran who has been paid by Drede to destroy Sybel's will and hand her over to him.
 However, Mithran desires Sybel and Sybel manages to escape by summoning the Blammor who crushes every bone in Mithran's body to splinters.